sapegin/washingcode-book/manuscript/Avoid_mutation.md

 It’s better to have simple and clear code with mutations than complex and messy code without them.
 But if you do use mutations, it’s wise to isolate them to a small function with a meaningful name and clear API.

-Also, avoiding mutation could [significantly reduce performance](https://tkdodo.eu/blog/why-i-dont-like-reduce) if we work with large amounts of data and create a new object on each iteration:
+Also, immutable operations could [significantly reduce performance](https://tkdodo.eu/blog/why-i-dont-like-reduce) if we work with large amounts of data and create a new object on each iteration.

+I’d prefer to have a language that is immutable by default, and use mutatating operations explicity where I need them.

 ---